djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 Along the way, the handler or the logger can optionally define the use of a filter.
-Filters provide a fine-grained way to determine whether a message will be handled, and to modify a message on route.
+Filters provide a fine-grained way to determine whether a message will be handled, and to modify a message en route.

 Finally, the handler needs to output the logging message.
 The format of the output can be configured using a Formatter.
-This formatter described exactly what information will be output by the handler, and the format.
+This formatter describes exactly what information will be output by the handler, and the format.
 For example, will the log message include a date?
 If so, in what format will it be provided?
 Will it be written before or after the error code?